shahalam-dev/eboss_core/README.md

 ## Skeleton of micro-services

-There is a skeleton of for business login class and api endpoint. just need to copy rename class name.
+There is a skeleton of for business login class and api endpoint. just need to copy rename where it necessary.

 ### Renaming file, folder and classes and methods names

+_*NOTE: where `skeleton` phrase is exists need to replace*_

 1. `module-skeleton` is inside `src/assets/`. inside `module-skeleton` diretory there is a file called `module-skeleton.php`. replace the directory and file with an appropiate name.(like micro-service/module name).
 2. In `module-skeleton.php` there two classes. one for property name which store in data (map property name with database column name, but property name must be meaningful) and another one is for methods those will handle business logic part. replace those classes name.
 3. Inside `src/api/v1` there is a folder named `endpoint-skeleton` and file named `endpoint-skeleton.php`

 ### Module skeleton (about business logic class)

+Replace the class name with `<module_name+Data>` like `NewsData` or `PosData`.
+Declare public property for every columns on the database table assosciate with this module.

+_*location*_`src/module-skeleton/`

+Replace the class name `Skeleton` to apporipiate name and `SkeletonData` to whatever name given to Skeleton Data class.

 ```php